 - ‘Are the Senses Silent?
 Travis’s Argument from Looks’.
-Forthcoming in Charles Travis on Language, Thought, and Perception, ed.
+In The Philosophy of Charles Travis: Language, Thought, and Perception, ed.
 J. Collins & T. Dobler.
 Oxford: Oxford University Press, pp. 199–221, July 2018.

 - ‘Perception Without Representation’, with R. Locatelli.
 Topoi: An International Review of Philosophy 36 (2): 197–212, March 2017.

 - ‘Reid’s Direct Realism and Visible Figure’.
 The Philosophical Quarterly 63 (253): 783–803, September 2013.